 - Connect your phone or camera to your PC.

 - Now open This PC and navigate to your phone or digital camera.

 - Navigate to Internal Storage or SD card directory.
-If the images are stored on your internal memory, go to Internal Storage.
-On the other hand, if you’re storing them on microSD or SD card, go to SD card directory.
+(If the images are stored on your internal memory, go to Internal Storage.
+On the other hand, if you’re storing them on a microSD or SD card, go to SD card directory.)

-- Now navigate to DCIM > Camera directory and all your photos and videos should be there.
+- Now navigate to DCIM > Camera and all your photos and videos should be there.

 - Move your photos and videos to the desired directory on your PC.

 This is another workaround that might help you with photo importing issues.
-According to users, they were able to circumvent this problem simply by inserting their SD card or microSD card to a card reader.
+Simply insert the SD card or microSD card into a card reader.

-Even though this is a workaround, many users reported that it works, so feel free to try it out.
+Even so, many users reported that it works, so feel free to try it out.

 - Locate your photo importing application.

 - Right-click it and choose Run as administrator from the menu.

 If nothing happens when you click on Run as administrator, check out one of these six solutions.